untoldengine/UntoldEngine/docs/Architecture/streamingCacheLifecycle.md

 ProgressiveAssetLoader.shared.releaseWarmAsset(rootEntityId:)
 ```

-That frees the retained `MDLAsset` tree and child CPU buffers for that streamed root while preserving enough context to reparse later.
+That frees the retained asset parse tree and child CPU buffers for that streamed root while preserving enough context to reparse later.

 ## Why the Split Exists